JavonGil/azure-networktraffic-networksecuritygroups-NSG-/README.md

 </p>

 <p>
 - Now, we will visit Azure real quick and delete the security rule we created.
 Check the box next to our rule and click the trash can to the right.
 Click "Yes" to confirm.
 With the rule deleted, the ping from the windows-vm to the linux-vm should start back up.
-Lets run back to the windows-vm and check it out. 🏃‍♂️
 </p>

 <p>
 - In Figure 20, we can see via Wireshark and PowerShell that the ping started back up.
 Wireshark is showing the request and reply.
 PowerShell is showing Replies from 10.0.0.5 again.
-Let's Go!
-(To stop the perpetual ping, press Ctrl + C in PoweShell)😏
 </p>
 <br />